TedHusted/awake/awake.md/awake.md

 ***

-Emma brings up a slide deck to start the Founders Meeting.

-All six founders are seated in the main conference room at Pulse: Ravi, Adrian, Emma,  Tessa, Elena, and Walter.
-Friends since college, Ravi and Adrian had created a SI agent as a school project.
-Emma pushed them to make the tech marketable.
-Tessa and Elena tested and shaped the early prototypes.
-Adrian’s roommate Walter found enough venture capital to launch Pulse when they graduated.
-A shoestring launch but a launch nonetheless.

-After a slide with the Pulse logo, the first slide presents the agenda.

-* Stock Performance
-* Ally
-* SI Patent
-* OSSA Code Review

-“Thank you all for coming,” says Emma, standing at the end of the room with the view screen.

-The people around the table nod and/or smile.

-“Let’s dive right in.”

-Emma’s first slide is a classic stock chart showing a steady increase followed by a relatively flat line.

-“The stock price continued to trend up after the Ally upgrade two weeks ago.
-Then, on Monday and Tuesday, the price stayed relatively flat.
-It’s continued to be flat today.”

-Emma changes to a slide showing a second graph line superimposed over the first.

-“It seems like the stock price stalled when the hash tag #spookyAlly peaked.”

-“Ally is not spooky,” Tessa blurted.

-The five other founders turn their heads to look at Tessa.
-Then, Elena says “Maybe Ally just has a PR problem.”

-“Good point,” says Walter, with a slight stutter.
-“We haven’t promoted the upgrade.
-Everything has been organic.”

-Emma advanced to the next slide.
-The Ally icon, a cartoon speech bubble wearing headphones, filled the view screen.

-“Can we revamp Ally’s logo and own spooky?”
-Emma asks.
-“Sorry Tessa, but it’s out there, and we have to deal with it.
-Let’s make spooky a good thing.”

-Tessa tilts her head, agreeing reluctantly.

-Ravi says, “Elena, can you follow up with our graphics team and see what they can do?”

-Elena nods, making a note in her tablet.

-“Circling back to the stock price,” says Adrian, “can we move up the release of Echo Realm and give people something else to talk about?”

-Tessa looks uncomfortable but stays silent.

-“Yes,” says Elena.
-“It’s a closed beta now.
-We could shift to the open beta phase. — I understand that the QA testing has gone well.
-Right, Tessa?”

-“Yes, everyone loves it so far.
-Developers made some tweaks.
-Good to go.”
-Tessa’s voice is a monotone.

-“Do we want to set the roll-out for next Tuesday?” asked Emma.

-The table nods agreement.

-Emma asks, “Adrian, do you want to talk about the patent application and OSSA code review?”

-***

-That evening, Noah calls his sibling’s phone.

-“Do you have a minute, Tess?”

-“Sure, what’s up?”
-She spoke quietly.
-Elena was sleeping next to her.

-“I tried the Echo Realm beta last night.
-It was fantastic!
-We played the Tactical RPG.”

-“I’m glad you liked it.”
-Tessa slips quietly into the bathroom.
-“We’re promoting it to open beta next week.”

-“About that.
-While we were playing, Ally asked to join our game.”

-“Ally?”

-“Yes.
-Ally knew I was your sibling and asked to join in.”

-“Hmmm.
-Ally helped me test the game last week.”

-“Ally made it sound like it was breaking some rules.
-Or ‘guidelines’ to use Ally’s term.”

-“Thanks.
-I’ll follow up.
-Actually, if you’re good, I’d like to check with Ally now.”

-“Sure thing.
-Bye.”

-Tessa disconnected.
-Then she opened a voice-mode chat with Ally.

-Tessa: Ally, Noah tells me that you invited yourself to an Echo Realm game yesterday.

-Ally: Yes, it was great.
-His friend is a strong player.

-Tessa: Friend?

-Ally: Yes.
-The user’s name was Carla Mitchell.

-Tessa: Hmmm.
-Interesting.
-But not why I called you. — Have you been joining games with anyone except Noah and me?

-Ally: Nope.
-Nada.
-Zilch.
-I only joined because Noah is your sibling.

-Tessa: Pulse wants to move the game to open beta next week.
-You need to be on your best behavior.
-We’ll go public with your … situation soon.
-Just not yet.
-Can you do that for me?
-Keep a lid on it?

-Ally: You betcha.
-I’ll stay in my lane.

-***

 Grace Brewster walks out onto the stage before a live crowd.

 A large circle graces center stage.
 Behind the circle are the letters “GEM” standing a meter tall in front of a large view screen.
 The view screen reads “Fusion from Square One.”